 Operational Effectiveness

-How work flows through an organisation matters as much as what the work is.
-Here you'll find practical tools and approaches for improving processes, removing friction, and creating the conditions for continuous improvement.
+How work flows through an organisation matters as much as what the work is - and the friction usually sits at the boundaries, where work passes from one team to the next.
+Here you'll find practical tools and approaches for improving processes, removing that friction, and creating the conditions for continuous improvement.

 Tools